brettmc/otel-ext-sdk/README.md

 # otel-ext-sdk
-prototype OpenTelemetry extension SDK using opentelemetry-cpp
+Prototype OpenTelemetry extension Batch Span Processor using opentelemetry-cpp

+# Why?

+Implementing a minimal Batch Span Processor, which wraps the opentelemetry-cpp SDK, to compare performance with the native PHP implementation.

+- asynchronous exporting of spans (eg spand will export during a PHP `sleep()` call)
+- uses libprotobuf and libgrpc instead of the PHP extensions
+- possibly more performant exporting than native PHP implementation

 # Requirements

 - libprotobuf + headers
+- libgrpc + headers
 - libcurl + headers
 - libopentelemetry + headers (see dockerfile)
 - build-essential etc